Student Spotlight: Kathleen Ekeberg

 Ekeberg has put her accounting knowledge to good use, having worked as an accounts receivable clerk and a seasonal tax preparer.
-No matter where her career takes her, Ekeberg knows she found the right path that will make her happy.
+No matter where her career takes her, she knows she found the right path that will make her happy.

 “I am most excited about doing something I love while earning a paycheck,” she said.
 “With more education comes more advancement and responsibility – and a bigger income!
 My husband and I have always wanted to travel, and now I will be able to help us do this.

 “For now, I want to love what I do, so it doesn’t feel like work.
 I want to be working in my career and be able to say to myself, ‘Wait, am I seriously “working” right now?’
 One of my favorite quotes is, ‘You don’t have to put an age limit on your dreams.’

 “COD’s Accounting program is taught by CPAs with real-world experience.
 You get a university-quality education for a very affordable tuition.
 My Financial Accounting class gave me a focus and self-confidence in my abilities so I can continue my education.
 I’m now able to realize a 30-year career goal that I thought was unreachable.”